 Monash University and Emory University have announced a partnership to conduct research into gender-responsive design of water and sanitation services for the world’s most vulnerable and marginalised living in urban informal settlements.

-Monash and Emory will take a closer look in to this community co-design process; by documenting and codifying empirical knowledge on the role, needs and priorities of women and girls during co-design, the research could re-shape urban water and sanitation interventions.
+Monash and Emory will take a closer look into this community co-design process.
+By documenting and codifying empirical knowledge on the role, needs and priorities of women and girls during co-design, the research could re-shape urban water and sanitation interventions.

 Gender specialist Dr Becky Batagol, Associate Professor at Monash’s Faculty of Law and the Monash Sustainable Development Institute, is the lead Chief Investigator on this RISE add-on project.
 Dr Batagol is passionate that gender-sensitive collaboration is critical when designing water and sanitation interventions in making sure that all community members have equal access to the investments in this sector.

 ‘This sub-study within RISE is an opportunity for us to better understand who these nature-based solutions are working for, to ultimately help improve access to the social and health benefits that these solutions offer,’ Dr Batagol explained.

 ‘Historically, WASH programs have been criticised for being gender-blind, meaning that they largely ignore gender norms in favour of a one-size-fits-all approach to providing WASH facilities.
 There is increasing awareness of the need for more gender-sensitive approaches based on different biological and social needs of women and men’.

 Emory has been a RISE partner since the program launched in 2017, and is a global leader in the field of WASH research.
 Professor Tom Clasen, Professor of Environmental Health, and Dr Sheela Sinharoy, Postdoctoral Fellow, from Emory’s Rollins School of Public Health, will lead the project alongside Dr Batagol, cementing the team’s international expertise.